WuTalkBang/blog/content/blog/the topic is be a specialist or be a generalist.md

 ---
-title: "2024-7-17 Topic: the topic is be a specialist or be a generalist"
+title: "2024-7-17 Topic: Be a specialist or be a generalist"
 date: 2024-07-14T22:32:38+08:05
 ---